The following example solves a qp problem expressed at the joint velocity level such that:

 Simulation

-To run this example run the following command from the build/examples
+To run this example run the following command from the build/examples directory:

 ./velocityQontrol robot_name

-can be either panda
+where robot_name can be either panda or ur5

 Full code